Kyoto Outfit Inspo: What to Wear in Kyoto During Summer

 Two women under umbrellas wearing colorful Japan summer style dresses in front of a temple in Kyoto.

 • Night Bloom Green Floral Print Long Sleeve Maxi Dress ($119.95) from Billabong.
 This maxi dress made from lightweight woven fabric features a white floral print reminiscent of blooming cherry blossoms.
-The deep V-neckline is perfectly versatile as it comes with a modesty clasp to adjust the amount of coverage, a fitted bodice, and billowing long balloon sleeves with elastic at the cuffs.
-A set-in waist tops a full maxi skirt with smocking at the back which creates a fabulously womanly figure while still being appropriate to wear to temples and tea houses!
+The deep V-neckline is perfectly versatile as it comes with a modesty clasp to adjust the amount of coverage, a fitted bodice, and billowing long balloon sleeves with elastic cuffs.
+A set-in waist tops the full maxi skirt with smocking at the back to create a fabulously womanly figure that’s still appropriate for temples and tea houses!

-• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche made of a lightweight neoprene material which was large enough to fit all my loose items—since we couldn’t check into our hotel room until after the tour—and water-resistant as an added benefit!
+• My final accessory was a nude Small Woven Crossbody bag ($120) from Ligne Blanche which was large enough to fit all my loose items—since we couldn’t check into our hotel room until after the tour—and water-resistant as an added benefit!

 My second day was spent visiting three—yes, three—more temples around the Arashiyama neighborhood, calling for yet another modest and girly maxi ensemble: